NadimBLT/SL1CLR/README.md

 # SL1CLR
 ## Stratified L1-penalized conditional logistic regression models for matched case control studies

 Methods CondLogist_DataSharedLasso, CondLogist_RefLasso, CondLogist_IndepLasso and CondLogist_PooledLasso, developped by Ballout, Garcia and Viallon *, are used to estimate several L1-penalized conditional logistic regression models defined on several strata for matched case control studies.
-Srata can be defined according to specific covariates, but also disease subtypes.
+Strata can be defined according to specific covariates, but also disease subtypes.
 Functions corresponding to these methods are available in CondLogist_DataSharedLasso.R, CondLogist_RefLasso.R, CondLogist_IndepLasso.R and CondLogist_PooledLasso.R respectively).

 **CondLogist_PooledLasso** estimates the models in a pooled way by fitting L1-penalized conditional logistic regression after pooling all strata together.